 The above statement is legal at compile time even if x is not defined (that is, assigned a value).
 An exception is raised at runtime only if the statement is executed and y>0.
 This scenario does not lend itself to static analysis because, as in the case above, it may be perfectly logical to not ever print x unless y>0.

 There is no ability to use a variable with an uninitialized value because assigned variables always reference objects which always have a value and unassigned variables do not exist.
-Therefore Python raises an exception when an unassigned (that is, non-existent) variable is referenced.
+Therefore, Python raises an exception when an unassigned (that is, non-existent) variable is referenced.

 Initialization of class arguments can cause unexpected results when an argument is set to a default object which is mutable: